National Kidney Foundation of Michigan

 On the coaches’ side, the client explained they needed a way to allow coaches to edit dates of sessions, just in case of a snow day or a need to reschedule for holidays.
 Also, when the data was submitted, we wanted there to be a flag so the admins would know that new data was sent.

-Standard Beagle typically sketches out wireframes before digitizing them, but this time Cindy started in Balsamiq.
-Why?
-Her dominant arm was in a sling after undergoing shoulder surgery and was much faster using a mouse and keyboard with her left hand than using a pencil.
-She designed each of the primary screens for the flow and asked for feedback from the developers as she went.
-The styling would come directly from the CSS used on the Diabetes Prevention Program website, so there was no need to use a style tile.
-Instead, Cindy referred to the major components for how elements would display.
+We designed each of the primary screens for the flow and asked for feedback from the developers as we went.
+The styling was to come directly from the CSS used on the Diabetes Prevention Program website, so there was no need to use a style tile.
+Instead, we referred to the major components for how elements would display.

 Fortunately, despite the budget constraints, the client agreed that user testing would be beneficial to include in the project.
 The client helped recruit six program coaches to test the wireframe prototypes prepared in Invision.
 Each of the coaches was located in Michigan, so we leveraged Zoom to conduct and record the tests.
 Our goal was to answer this question: